nomad-coe/nomad/docs/schemas/workflows.md

 title: Workflows
 ---

-## The build-in abstract workflow schema
+## The built-in abstract workflow schema

 Workflows are an important aspect of data as they explain how the data came to be.
 Let's first clarify that *workflow* refers to a workflow that already happened and that has